1. The Budget and holiday expectations

 Dubrovnik and southern Dalmatia with islands Mljet, Korčula and Lastovo

-All the large marinas are close by to the international airports in Pula, Dubrovnik Split, Zadar or the Kvarner isand Krk.
-Usually only 15-minute taxi drive away.
+All main marinas are close by to the international airports in Pula, Dubrovnik Split, Zadar and island Krk to the north.

 Written by Susan Dempsey, Dublin IR